htrajan/ht-drawsteel/Bestiary/Gnoll Mage-Gorger.md

 **2d10 + 2**

 - ✦ ≤11: 2 acid damage
-- ★ 12–16: 3 cold damage
+- ★ 12-16: 3 cold damage

-Effect: The target has a bane on their next resistance roll until the start of the mage-gorger's next turn.
+**Effect:** The target has a bane on their next resistance roll until the start of the mage-gorger's next turn.

 **Death Frenzy**